Moddable-OpenSource/moddable/examples/readme.md

 Revised: November 29, 2017

+The examples demonstrate how to use many of the capabilities of the Moddable SDK.
+Because each target platform is unique, not all examples run on every platform or device.

-This document is a guide to building example applications in the Moddable SDK .
-It describes how to build apps using the `mcconfig` command line tool, configure builds for target platforms, and modify builds to support different screen/touch drivers and Wi-Fi configurations.
+This document is a guide to building example applications in the Moddable SDK.
+It describes how to build apps using the `mcconfig` command line tool, configure builds for target platforms, and modify builds to support different screen/touch drivers and Wi-Fi configurations for microcontroller device targets.

 > **Note**: This document assumes you have installed the Moddable SDK on your development machine.
 The [Getting Started](documentation/Moddable%20SDK%20–%20Getting%20Started.md) document describes how to install the SDK.